Hammer Time: Expert Advice for Selling your Watch at Auction

 Since upgrading has a cost, there might be a need to sell one or more pieces to acquire the upgraded piece.
 Phillips’ Bacs adds, “Some may have a watch that’s appreciated way too much to actually wear.
 So it just sits in a drawer or a safe.
 They want to sell it.”

-I would add that some sellers may own watches that have become so valuable that they have become too large a part of the net worths.
+I would add that some sellers may own watches that have become so valuable that they have become too large a part of their net worth.
 They may want to utilize the asset values for something else in their lives.
 Selling the watch achieves that goal.

 Selecting watch(es) to be sold